MerlineG-safeSoftware2024/fme-server-iac-templates/README.md

-# IaC Templates to deploy FME Flow in the cloud
+# testing terraform plan IaC Templates to deploy FME Flow in the cloud
 This repository is a collection of templates using different technologies to automatically provision cloud infrastructure and subsequently deploy FME Flow on the provisioned infrastructure.
 These examples can be used as boilerplate code for custom deployments, make it easier to implement a reliable and reproducible deployment and allows to integrate the deployment of FME Flow into existing CI/CD workflows.

 ## How to use this repository